jbaldwin/liblifthttp/README.md

     std::cout << "Lift status (sync): " << lift::to_string(sync_response.lift_status()) << "\n";
     std::cout << sync_response << "\n\n"; // Will print the raw http response.

-    // Asynchronous requests must be created on the heap, but they also need to be executed through
+    // Asynchronous requests must be created on the heap and they also need to be executed through
     // a lift::client instance.
 Creating a lift::client automatically spawns a background event
     // loop thread to exceute the http requests it is given.
 A lift::client also maintains a set
-    // of http connections and will actively re-use connections when possible. lift::client client{};
+    // of http connections and will actively re-use available http connections when possible. lift::client client{};

     // Create an asynchronous request that will be fulfilled by a std::future upon its completion.